Our Class Blog:

 Through our English work we will be learning about the skills needed to become an excellent reader and writer.
 We will do this through a core text that we will study.

 There are many maths skills to master in Year 5.
-This term we will be learning about: place value; addition and subtraction; statistics; shape; multiplication and division, ending with measurement (perimeter and area).
+This term we will be learning about: multiplication and division; Fractions; decimals and percentages as well as time.

 Arithmetic is an important area that we will cover daily.
 We will also complete a weekly arithmetic test that the children will track, focusing on beating their own score.